dslaborg/frequency-pretraining/README.md

 The `scripts/visualization` directory contains scripts used to create the figures used in our paper.

-#### sample_prob_plots.py

-Creates sample bar charts that were used in Figure 1 of the paper.

-Sample call: `python scripts/visualization/sample_prob_plots.py`

 #### visualize_matrix_nepochs_vs_nsubjects_testdata_cv.py

-Creates the plot used in Figure 3 of the paper by reading the results of experiment group exp002 from the `logs` directory.
+Creates the plot used in Figure 3 of the paper by reading the results of experiment groups exp004-exp006 from the `logs` directory.

 Sample call: `python scripts/visualization/visualize_matrix_nepochs_vs_nsubjects_testdata_cv.py`

 #### visualize_metrics_pretraining.py

-Creates the plot used in Figure 4 of the paper by reading the results of experiment group exp001 from the `logs` directory.
+Creates the plot used in Figure 4 of the paper by reading the results of experiment groups exp001 and exp007 from the `logs` directory.

 Sample call: `python scripts/visualization/visualize_metrics_pretraining.py`

-#### visualize_nsubjects_vs_mf1_testdata_cv.py
+#### visualize_datasets_mf1_testdata_cv.py

-Creates the plot used in Figure 2 of the paper by reading the results of experiment group exp001 from the `logs` directory.
+Creates the plot used in Figure 2 of the paper by reading the results of experiment groups exp001-exp006 from the `logs` directory.

 Sample call: `python scripts/visualization/visualize_nsubjects_vs_mf1_testdata_cv.py`